AnthonyBucquet/jarvice-fastq-to-vcf/README.md

-# jarvice-fastq-to-vcf
+# jarvice-sample-python-script
-Container Built to run https://github.com/vlkofly/Fastq-to-vcf on Jarvice XE
+Container built to run a simple Python script on Jarvice XE